xyzjoey/picasso-adventure/README.md

 A 3D drawing puzzle game by Unity

 ## Description
-Use brush stroke as path to reach certain locations or interact with balls to trigger switches and eventually reach the destination.
+Main idea: Use brush stroke as path to reach certain locations or interact with balls to trigger switches and eventually reach the destination.

 <table>
 <tr>